 Can you combine Chase business cards for more rewards?

 Yes, you can transfer Ultimate Rewards points earned on one Chase business card to another.
 In fact, you can even transfer points from your personal credit card to your business credit card and vice versa.
 Just remember that only one Chase business card is able to transfer points to travel partners: the Ink Business Preferred.

 Chase business credit cards still come with a variety of travel coverage perks.
 Such perks are becoming more difficult to come by as issuers look to cut costs by trimming back on underused features.

 - Travel insurance.
 In case your trip is canceled or delayed, you can get reimbursed up to $5,000 for prepaid nonrefundable expenses.

 - Car rental insurance.
-You’re insured against collision damage or theft of your rental car.
+Your rental car is insured against collision damage or theft.

 - Purchase protection.
 For new purchases made within 120 days, you’re covered against theft and damage up to $10,000 per claim and $50,000 per account.